 Bluehost, SiteGround are some of the good shared host service providers.

 Virtual private hosting (VPS) – It is good for e-commerce sites.
 In VPS you still shared one physical server with others, but it acts like multiple, separate servers.
 It's like having multiple virtual machines on the same server.
 However, each machine has its own CPU speed, Hard drive, etc. VPS allows you to control your environment.

-InMotion hosting and Dreamhost are a reliable option for VPS providers.
+InMotion Hosting and Dreamhost are a reliable option for VPS providers.

-Dedicated hosting – It is good for huge websites which are managing lots of traffic, and require high-level security.
+Dedicated hosting – It is good for huge websites that are managing lots of traffic, and require high-level security.
 You will have one physical server dedicated to your website from a hosting company.
 Here you don’t have to share server resources with other websites.
 Dedicated hosting allows for faster performance.

-Some of the best-dedicated host providers are WeirdTree and GreenGeeks.
+Some of the best dedicated host providers are WeirdTree and GreenGeeks.

 Loading speed of a website is essential for SEO ranking.
 As I mentioned earlier, website speed is an essential factor for good user experience and conversion.
 Following the tips and strategies, provided in this article can help you to optimize your website speed and reduce bounce rate rapidly.